Loudoun County Board of Supervisors

-Loudoun County, Virginia is divided into eight magisterial districts: Algonkian, Ashburn, Blue Ridge, Broad Run, Catoctin, Dulles, Leesburg, and Sterling.
-The magisterial districts each elect one supervisor to the Board of Supervisors which governs Loudoun County.
-There is also a Chair elected by the county at-large, bringing total Board membership to nine.
-A Vice-Chair is selected by the Board from among its membership.
-The current Chair is Phyllis Randall.
-The current Vice-Chair is Koran Saines, the Sterling District Supervisor.
-He has served as Vice-Chair since January 2020.
-Board members serve four-year terms.
-Salaries for the current Board term of 2020-2023 were set by the previous Board in July 2017.
+Loudoun County, Virginia is divided into eight magisterial districts: Algonkian, Ashburn, Broad Run, Catoctin, Dulles, Leesburg, Little River, and Sterling.
+The magisterial districts each elect one supervisor to the board of supervisors which governs Loudoun County.
+There is also a chair elected by the county at-large, bringing total board membership to nine.
+Board members serve concurrent, four-year terms.
+A vice chair is selected by the board from among its membership.
+The current chair is Phyllis Randall and the current vice chair is Mike Turner, the Ashburn District Supervisor.
+He has served as vice chair since January 2025.
+Salaries for the board term of 2024–2027 were set by the previous board in January 2023.

-Responsibilities

-The Board of Supervisors sets county policies, adopts ordinances, appropriates funds, approves land rezonings and special exceptions to the zoning ordinance, and carries out other responsibilities set forth by the State Code.
-The Board appoints a County Administrator, who manages county operations; the Planning Commission, which serves in an advisory capacity on land use issues; and various other boards and commissions.
-The Board also appoints the County Attorney.
-The Board of Supervisors acts within the limits set forth by the Virginia General Assembly.